BIBI – Apocalypse. Lyrics Meaning: Savoring the Last Forbidden Fruit

 That look in your eyes, just dying for it

-The way you move that drives me wild
+The way you move, it drives me wild

-If that’s a sin, I’ll gladly take the punishment
+If that’s a sin, then I’ll gladly be punished

 What was it that created us?